 - Scientific Studies Done on bioDensity Equipment

-bioDensity, a non-medical exercise therapy, optimizes your ability to create osteogenic loading, which results in increased bone density and stronger muscles.
+bioDensity specifically optimizes your ability to create osteogenic loading, which results in increased bone density and stronger muscles as well as improving functional movement for greater mobility and independence.
 Forces generated during osteogenic loading trigger the bodies own natural ability to increase its bone density.
 The concept of osteogenic loading has been reported in the scientific literature since the 1800’s with the work of Dr. Julius Wolff (Wolff’s Law) Dr. Wolff stated "As a consequence of primary shape variations and continuous loading ... bone changes it’s inner architecture according to mathematical rules and, as a secondary effect and, governed by the same mathematical rules, also changes it’s shape" - Julius Wolff, 1892

 Typically, a biodensity session is performed once per week, and takes about 15 minutes to complete.
 During each session individuals perform 4 specialized exercises monitored by a trained technician.
 These movements deliver the appropriate stimulus needed to activate the body’s natural adaptive response.
 In the same way that a muscle becomes stronger by overloading the muscle, a bone can also increase it’s density with bioDensity’s unique osteogenic loading system which helps people of all ages reach this limit without causing pain, muscle soreness, or fatigue.
 Numerous researchers have subsequently reported on the benefits of osteogenic loading improving or maintaining bone mineral density.

 At the conclusion of each bioDensity session, an informative User Report is generated documenting a client’s success and reinforcing the benefits of bioDensity.
 These results are also emailed to the client allowing them to share their success with their healthcare professional and family.